Are you looking for creative restaurant loyalty program ideas to keep your diners engaged and loyal to your brand?

 As another example, one of Stamp Me’s many clients is Kinjo Sushi & Grill.
 Kinjo customers simply download the Stamp Me app, where they immediately receive one stamp just for signing up.

-From there, customers earn another stamp for every $20 spent at any Kinjo Sushi & Grill restaurant and eventually redeem rewards like a $20 gift card for Kinjo, which can be used at any of the restaurant’s five locations across Canada.
-For more information about operating a loyalty program across multiple locations, click here.
+From there, customers earn another stamp for every $20 spent at any Kinjo Sushi & Grill restaurant.
+Eventually they can redeem rewards like a $20 gift card for Kinjo, which can be used at any of the restaurant’s five locations across Canada.
+Here’s more information about operating a loyalty program across multiple locations.

 Bravo, Good Vibes Juice Co!